+Date:

+Student's name:

-School: Date: Student's name: (If you feel uncomfortable leaving your name, you may submit an anonymous report will be much more difficult to investiga keep your report confidential.)
+(If you feel uncomfortable leaving your name, you may submit an anonymous report, but please understand that an anonymous report will be much more difficult to investigate.
+We assure you that we'll use our best efforts to keep your report confidential.)

 1. Who was responsible for the harassment or incident(s)?

 2.Describe the incident(s).

 3.Date(s), time(s), and place(s) the incident(s) occurred.

-4.Were other individuals involved in the incident(s)? yes no o.
-If so, name the individual(s) and explain their roles.
-5.Did anyone witness the incident(s)? yes no. If so, name the solution of t he witnesses.
-6.Did you take any action in response to the incident? yes ı no. If yes, what action did you take?
-7. Were there any prior incidents? yes no?
-If so, describe a ny prior incidents.
+4.Were other individuals involved in the incident(s)?yes no. If so, name the individual(s) and explain their roles.

+5.Did anyone witness the incident(s)?yes no. If so, name the witnesses.

+6.Did you take any action in response to the incident? yes no. If yes, what action did you take?

+7. Were there any prior incidents?yes no?
+If so, describe any prior incidents.

 Signature of Student Complainant